The Zone of Interest (novel): Structure and themes

 The novel is divided into six chapters and an epilogue.
 Each of the six chapters is divided into three sections: the first is narrated by Thomsen, the second by Paul Doll, and the third by Szmul.
 The epilogue, named Aftermath, is also divided into three sections, all of them narrated by Thomsen, and each devoted to a different woman: first Esther, then Gerda Bormann, and finally Hannah Doll.

 The styles and manners of the three narrators vary widely.
 Thomsen is the protagonist of the novel, mostly indifferent to the camp's crimes until his falling in love with Hannah Doll.
-His narration is the most reasonable of the three.
 Paul Doll's style is more eccentric and delusional than Thomsen's.
 He is zealously devoted to the Nazi effort of genocide, and shows a terrifying apathy to the horrors of the concentration camp.
-His growing instability is magnified when, during his ruminations, he insists that he is a perfectly normal man, acting as any other man would.
+His growing instability is magnified when, during his ruminations, he insists he is a perfectly normal man acting as any other man would.
 As the German defeat becomes imminent and affects the morale of everyone around him, Doll makes an absurdly detached evaluation of the war's aftermath.
-Out of the three, Szmul is the most obscure, and his narration serves as a small epilogue for each chapter.
+Of the three, Szmul is the most obscure, and his narration serves as a small epilogue for each chapter.
 His tone is sepulchral, and most of his thoughts consist of incredulous reflection on his actions.

 Reception

 Reviews were largely positive, with some naming it Amis' best novel in 25 years, since the much acclaimed London Fields.
 Joyce Carol Oates, writing for The New Yorker, described the novel as "a compendium of epiphanies, appalled asides, anecdotes, and radically condensed history", with Amis "at his most compelling as a satiric vivisectionist with a cool eye and an unwavering scalpel".
 A reviewer in The Washington Post gave praise for Amis' singular talent for words, and praised character Paul Doll's narration as "a masterful comic performance".

-Criticism of the book mentioned its anticlimactic plot, and its overt misplaced eroticism.
+Criticism of the book characterized its plot as anticlimactic and its eroticism as inappropriate, given the subject matter.